Alperton Community School: History

-During the early 1990s through the Local Management of Schools (LMS) initiative the school took control over its own finances and in 1993 was renamed Alperton Community School.
-From 1991, Mr Pankaj Gulab as Deputy Head saw through the change to a local managed school and in 1992 he became the headmaster.
+During the early 1990s through the Local Management of Schools (LMS) initiative the school took control over its finances and in 1993 was renamed Alperton Community School.
+From 1991, Mr Pankaj Gulab as Deputy Head saw through the change to a locally managed school and in 1992 he became the headmaster.

+In 2003 the new headmaster was Miss Margaret Rafee.
+During her tenure, the school managed to achieve an "Outstanding" Ofsted report in 2011 and won the British Council's International School Award in 2012.
+Thereafter it was in the top 5% of schools in the country in terms of student progress over four years.

+The school converted to Cooperative Academy status in September 2012, and a year later Rafee left the school to be replaced by a new headmaster, Mr Gerard McKenna.
+In 2014, its first Ofsted judgment as an academy had dropped to "Requires improvement" before recovering to "Good" in 2016.

+The main site at Ealing Road was completely renovated and opened in 2017, replacing the previous 1950s-built site.
+That same year the school's GCSE Grade 9 achievements put it in the top 3% in the country.

 Notable staff

 The 2018 Global Teacher Prize was awarded to Andria Zafirakou, an Arts and Textiles teacher at the school.